FIN-005: Extension and Collection of CreditDate: 07/19/2016 Status: Final

 This policy describes how credit may be extended to students, faculty, staff, and other customers of the University and, once credit is established, how the receivable is to be collected.
 This policy and associated procedures are designed to minimize the number and amount of past due (delinquent) accounts receivable and the write-off of uncollectible balances.

 Monies owed to the University that have not yet been received.
-This can include, but is not limited to, tuition and fees, student loans, notes receivable, amounts owed for goods or services provided, grants and contracts, cash advances, library fines, parking and transportation fees, and payroll overpayments.
+This includes, but is not limited to, tuition and fees, student loans, notes receivable, amounts owed for goods or services provided, signing bonus repayments, grants and contracts, cash advances, library fines, parking and transportation fees, moving allowance repayments, and payroll overpayments.

 Allowance for Doubtful Accounts: